 ON THIS PAGE: You will learn about how doctors usually describe a tumor’s growth or spread, called the stage, and how this differs for a pituitary gland tumor.
-To see other pages, use the menu.
+Use the menu to see other pages.

 Staging is a way of describing where a tumor is located, if or where it has spread, and whether it is affecting other parts of the body.

-Because a pituitary gland tumor is most commonly noncancerous and called a pituitary adenoma, it is usually classified according to its size on an MRI.
+Because a pituitary gland tumor is most commonly benign and called a pituitary adenoma, it is usually classified according to its size on an MRI.
 This imaging test is described in the Diagnosis section.

 A microadenoma is small, meaning its 10 millimeters (mm) or less.